poldotz/cisco_webex_meeting/README.md

 Below is the initial list of service providers we intend to support with this library.
 It is our hope that by developing this library as open source that additional service providers or developers will extend the functionality.

 1. WebEx Meeting Center [COMPLETE]
-2. Citrix GoToMeeting [90% Complete - Missing create/edit user features.
-Need an admin account to dev/test with.]
-3. BigBlueButton [COMPLETE]
-4. Join.Me [COMPLETE] - Note that this is a very basic service with limited functionality and an even more limited API.

 <a name='section_Todo'></a>
 ## Improvement Ideas / TODO ##